art-from-the-machine/Mantella/README.md

 - Support for local (eg Llama 2), OpenAI (eg GPT-4), and OpenRouter (eg Claude v2) language models
 - Compatibility with 20+ languages
 - NPCs remember past conversations with you
-- NPCs are aware of their location, the current time, and any items you pick up
+- NPCs are aware of in-game events
 - Fully playable in VR / SE / AE

 # Installation